Even with a small cast, every character is almost unique enough on their own to have a respective mention of associated tropes.

 - Hive Mind: Essentially function as one.
 They charge into battle without fear and obey the Auditor without question.

-- Lowered Monster Difficulty: Each type of agent puts up the strongest showing in their first appearance before being brought into line with the previous Cannon Fodder varieties.
+- Monster Threat Expiration: Each type of agent puts up the strongest showing in their first appearance before being brought into line with the previous Cannon Fodder varieties.
 The first Agent in Apotheosis held his own against Hank for a few seconds before going down, the first Engineer managed to actually wound Sanford, and the only Soldats in the main series put up a massive fight (well, for this series) against Sanford and Deimos.
 Conservation of Ninjutsu may also be in effect.

 - Mook: Masses of faceless combatants that barely slow the hero down?
 Ayup.